"

 Racism

-In Chapter 5 you learned about diversity, equity, inclusion, and belonging within the field of early learning.
-In Chapter 9 it is important to revisit racism and the impact on families, as racism is another factor that impacts families, parents, and children.
-Families of color often struggle to have equitable access to meaningful work, high-quality childcare, appropriate medical care, etc. Racism can also have an impact on how a parent interacts with their children (Center on the Developing Child, n.d.).
+In Chapter 5 you learned about diversity, equity, inclusion, and the sense of belonging as it pertains to the field of early learning.
+Let’s revisit racism and the impact on families, parents, and children.
+Families of color often struggle to have equitable access to meaningful work, high-quality childcare, and appropriate medical care.
+Racism can also have an impact on how a parent interacts with their children (Center on the Developing Child, n.d.).

 In general, stressors vary across families, but some of the more common stressors for families include:

 In addition to general stressors, there are other stressors related to race and racism.
-While racism is a major and consistent and compounding stressor, there are other stressors that racism sits up under.
+While racism is a major and consistent and compounding stressor, there are other stressors related to racism.
 The pressure from all of the general stressors can be overwhelming when you include racism.
 Some potential reactions to racial stress and trauma to be aware of in your work with children and families include:

-For many, there is a “frantic nature” to parenting, with the compounding effect of all the stressors, responsibilities, and demands on parental time.
+For many, there is a frantic nature to parenting, with the compounding effect of all the stressors, responsibilities, and demands on parental time.
 Families can feel overwhelmed and unsupported.
-Some families face an extraordinary level of parental guilt over not being able to handle all these stressors with ease or families struggling with concerns about the judgments of others.
+Some families face an extraordinary level of parental guilt over not being able to handle all these stressors with ease.
+Some families struggle with concerns about the judgments of others.
 This stress can result in parents not taking care of themselves or in parents engaging in unhealthy behaviors as they try to cope with their problems (drinking, recreational drugs, etc.) (Nomaguchi & Milkie, 2020).
 The result of all these situational factors and systemic factors is that many families are struggling to get by while caring for their children.
 Did you know that having a positive cultural identity and being involved in advocacy efforts are considered protective factors against racism (APA, 2019)?
 A protective factor is the presence of something that can help to reduce the effects of the stressors discussed in this section.

 Attributions